Here are the history-making LGBTQ officials in the Biden administration

 Ben LaBolt

-LaBolt worked in the press shop during the Obama administration, but he briefly joined the Biden White House last year to assist in the confirmation of Supreme Court Justice Ketanji Brown Jackson.
+LaBolt worked in the press shop during the Obama administration but briefly joined the Biden White House last year to assist in the confirmation of Supreme Court Justice Ketanji Brown Jackson.

 Biden earlier this year brought LaBolt back into the fold, tapping him as his new communications director after the departure of longtime aide Kate Bedingfield.